-The markets for our antenna solutions are developing and may not develop as we expect.
+The markets for our antenna and wireless systems solutions are developing and may not develop as we expect.

 The wireless industry is characterized by rapidly evolving technologies, and the markets for our antenna systems and wireless connectivity solutions may not develop as we expect.
 It is difficult to predict customer adoption rates, customer demand for our antennas, the size and growth rate of our target markets, the entry of competitive products, or the success of existing competitive products.
 We have historically driven revenue growth primarily through the top North American video service providers, largely in the consumer market.
 Moving forward, our goal is to drive growth in the enterprise and automotive markets.
 These markets may develop at varying growth rates and our success in penetrating these markets will depend on various competitive factors across a number of developing industries.
 Any expansion in our markets depends on several factors.
-For example, the continued growth in the consumer market and any increase in demand for antenna products will depend on, among things, the cost, performance, and perceived value associated with our antennas and the ability for our antenna products to meet increased performance demands, refresh cycles and device form factors.
+For example, any growth in the consumer market and any increase in demand for antenna products will depend on, among things, the cost, performance, and perceived value associated with our antennas and the ability for our antenna products to meet increased performance demands, refresh cycles and device form factors.
 Further, as we continue to transition to a wireless systems solution provider, increased growth in the enterprise and automotive markets will depend on, among things, acceptance of our solutions by our customers and performance of the networks on which our products operate.
-For example, the market for our AirgainConnect AC-HPUE product is highly dependent on the overall first responders market and AT&T's FirstNet network, and this market has not to date resulted in significant sales of our product and the market may not further develop on the timeframes we expect, or at all.
-With the cessation of AT&T's marketing promotions and sales support, the growth potential for AC-HPUE is likely to be limited, and we will need to introduce new products in the AirgainConnect platform in order to continue to grow the automotive market.
+For example, AirgainConnect AC-Fleet solution is dependent on the carriers' networks that the AC-Fleet operates on and requires widespread commitments across multiple customer markets and budgets.
+The growth potential for AC-Fleet may be limited, and we will need to introduce new products in the AirgainConnect platform in order to continue to grow.